realA10001986/Time-Circuits-Display/README.md

 >Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
 If the time runs off over time, you need to re-adjust it using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 > Alternatively, you could use a WiFi-enabled smartphone as access point for the props.
-An iPhone with the Personal Hotspot enabled does nicely.
+An iPhone with the Personal Hotspot enabled does nicely, if your carrier permits enough simultanious connections.

 ## Peripherals and connection